mittalsukhansh/shell_in_go/README.md

 ## MY Learnings
 * **Deeper GO syntax:** Gone deeper into my GO learning journey.
-* **Customizable:** Right now I have just added a few commands like "pwd", "ls" and "cd" using switch (ofc) , just basically experimenting rn.
+* **Customizable:** Right now I have just added a few commands like "pwd", "ls" ,"cd" and "dir" using switch (ofc) , just basically experimenting rn.
 * **Error Handling:** Learned how to handle errors gracefully.
 Still working on this part